frconor-ebook/meditations/_posts/2025-02-26-st-joseph-the-workermay-1.md

 ---
 layout: homily
-title: "St. Joseph the Worker---May 1"
+title: "St. Joseph the Worker—May 1"
 ---

 By Fr.
 Conor Donnelly